avinassh/blag/content/posts/sqlite-wal-checksum.md

 In the demo, I corrupted a frame that belonged to an older version of a page.
 Meaning no new transactions can ever read that data.
 That frame is practically useless, yet it caused data loss.
 There are pages like belonging to an index or maybe some table that we don’t care about at all.
 With sophisticated recovery mechanisms, we could sometimes able to recover all the data.

-Overall, I don’t like this as a default.
+Overall, I don’t like the default that it does not raise an error.
 However, [Pekka Enberg](https://x.com/penberg) offered a different perspective that SQLite runs in embedded environments where there’s no server, and maybe core developers decided it may be better to limp along than crash.

 I would guess that other databases behave the same way, but I haven’t verified it myself.
 I was discussing this with [Alex Miller](https://transactional.blog), and he raised an interesting point: SQLite mostly runs on mobile devices with cheap SD cards (as opposed to running on enterprise-grade SSDs), and corruptions are more common.
 So, it’s more important for SQLite to have corruption detection than other databases.

+Update:
+The paper [Redundancy Does Not Imply Fault Tolerance: Analysis of Distributed Storage Reactions to Single Errors and Corruptions](https://www.usenix.org/conference/fast17/technical-sessions/presentation/ganesan) is worth a read.
+Here is a [tweet from one of the authors](https://x.com/AishwaryaGanlat/status/1948473336717345115) in response to this article.